Types of Courses at Lincoln

 The University of Lincoln offers short courses, many of which are professionally accredited, across a range of subject areas and disciplines.

-The University of Lincoln offers a range of Foundation Degrees which combine academic study with work-based learning.
+Lincoln offers a range of Foundation Degrees which combine academic study with work-based learning.

 Foundation degrees typically focus on a particular industry to equip you for a career in that area.

 Apprenticeships are work-based training programmes which involve training on the job to gain relevant skills and a recognised qualification, whilst earning.